 Maxed out 401(k) every year

-Here is how to read this graph.
-The horizontal axis is how many years you have been working.
-If you started working in 2005, then that’s 10 years you could have maxed out your 401k (from 2005 to 2015.)
-If you contributed the max every year, then you could have around $280,000 in your 401(k) account by now.
+For example: If you started working in 2008, then that’s 10 years you could have invested in your 401k.
+If you contributed the max every year, then you should have almost $350,000 in your 401(k) account by now.

-You can also see the magic of compounding on this table.
-If you contributed $7,313 in 1988, it would have turned into $99,457 today! ($1,162,299 – $1,062,842.)
-Wow, that’s a fantastic increase.
-Time is a huge factor when it comes to long term investment.
+You can clearly see the magic of compounding on this table.
+If you contributed $7,313 in 1988, it would have turned into $135,138 today!
+That’s an incredible 1,850% increase and it will accelerate every year.
+Time is your best ally when it comes to long term investing.

 Max out your 401(k)

 Of course, every 401(k) plan is different.
 Your retirement plan might not have good investments or the fees might take a huge bite out of your total return.
 Here is an easy way to see how much fees you are paying – sign up with Personal Capital and try their 401(k) fee analyzer tool.
 This free tool will help you figure out how much you’re paying.
 I just checked my 401(k) and I’ll pay $15,000 in fees by the time I’m 55.
 That sounds like a lot, but it is actually very low at 0.11%.
 Anyway, if you’re paying too much in fees, you probably should move your investment over to funds with lower fees.